Getting started on your research

 Before searching, strategize what you need!
 The Essay #2 prompt calls for a minimum of 6 sources.
 Since you need to write at least 10 pages, more resources than the minimum will be useful.

 Think about a digital technology that interests you most or that you use a great deal.
+You may find the Pew Research Center website will provide some ideas as this independent think tank conducts many studies on technology and American life.

 Then think about how it enables an aspect of your life or how it may dis-able you or others.
 It may fall into one of these 'big ideas', and will require further focusing: